 - It might be missing specific details that you’d expect us to know.
 For example, when we email you to say your vehicle licence (rego) is due, we include your specific details like your plate number, vehicle make and rego expiry date.
 Scammers don’t know that specific information, so can’t include it.

 - It might include buttons or links that are malicious and will take you to a fake website.
 Hover your mouse over buttons or links (but don’t click on them) to see if they’ll take you to a genuine government (govt) website.

 If you think you’ve received something suspicious

 - Don’t click on any buttons or links in the email.
 Hover over them with your mouse to view the website address they’ll take you to.

 - Don’t give out your personal details, driver licence details or payment details.

 - Send or tell us about the email by completing the Report a phishing scam form, then move the email to your junk folder in case we or the police need it later.

 - Check that your device is protected by anti-virus and anti-spyware.

-You can also email us at email@example.com to report any other kind of suspicious communication.
+You can also complete the form to report any other kind of suspicious communication.

 If we confirm we think the communication is a scam, you can also report it to your local police, CERT NZ or Netsafe.